Buzz Aldrin

 Buzz Aldrin Advocates For “Mission to Mars”

-His newest book, “Mission to Mars: My Vision for Space Exploration” was published by the National Geographic Society on May 7, 2013.
-It outlines his plan to get us beyond the moon and on to Mars.
+His newest book, “Mission to Mars: My Vision for Space Exploration,” was published by the National Geographic Society on May 7, 2013.
+It outlines his plan to take humanity beyond the moon and onto Mars.

 As one of the leading space exploration advocates.
 Buzz continues to chart a course for future space travel and is passionate about inspiring the younger generations of future explorers and innovators.

-Fifty-one years ago, Aldrin and Neil Armstrong became the first humans to land on the Moon during Apollo 11 mission to the Moon.
-Buzzretired from the Air Force as a full colonel in 1972.
+Fifty-one years ago, Aldrin and Neil Armstrong became the first humans to land on the Moon during the Apollo 11 mission to the Moon.
+Buzz retired from the Air Force as a full colonel in 1972.

-Thank you for taking the time to read this, and please feel free to browse my website for more interesting facts about the Mission to the Moon and especially Apollo 11.
+Thank you for taking the time to read this.
+Please feel free to browse my website for more interesting facts about the Mission to the Moon, especially Apollo 11.

 Why was the Saturn V rocket painted white and black?
 There’s a pretty cool answer to this one.
 Find out here.
 You will be surprised.